 Paddleboards are the newest wave of fun on the lake.
 Stand-up paddleboards (SUPs) are available for rent at several state parks, Minneapolis city lakes and at Bryant Lake, Fish Lake and Baker regional parks in the Minneapolis area.
 In the Brainerd Lakes area, MN Surf Company offers rentals and lessons.

 3. Go fish

 A favorite Minnesota pastime, fishing is favored by some simply as an excuse to get out on a lake and relax.
 If you don’t have your own boat, many resorts offer rentals.
 And even better, they can hook you up with a fishing guide who can show you the ins and outs of area lakes.
-Fishing charters can take you out on the big waters of Lake Superior, and fishing launches go out on larger lakes like Mille Lacs and Lake of the Woods.
+Fishing charters can take you out on the big waters of Lake Superior and Lake of the Woods, and fishing launches go out on larger lakes like Mille Lacs.
 What’s out there?
 Minnesota lakes serve up a variety of species: walleye, northerns, bass, muskie, various panfish and more.

-- Spend the night: It can be hard to tear yourself away from the lake at the end of the day ... so don’t!
+It can be hard to tear yourself away from the lake at the end of the day ... so don’t!
 Find your own place at the lake for a few days, or even weeks.
 Reserve your stay at a lakeside resort, lodge or campground to really experience lakeside living.
 Watch the sun set amid vivid pinks and purples.
-Listen for the eerie call of loons across the water.
+Listen for the distinctive call of loons across the water.